RikVoorhaar/blog/src/posts/selfhosted.md

 Some time ago [I made an interactive dashboard](/blog/dashboard) to help understand the visitors to my site better.
 (Where are they from?
 How do they use the website?
 Which pages are more popular than others?).
 It turns out that this is a lot of work, and there are better solutions.
 I wanted something that is open source, and doesn't rely on cookies to track people.

-This leads to using `matomo` to gather and display usage information of this website.
-It can track also to some extend how people are using my website (e.g. how much time they spend on the website), which was not possible using just the HTTP access logs of the webiste.
+This leads to using `matomo` to gather and display usage information on this website.
+It can also track to some extent how people are using my website (e.g. how much time they spend on the website), which was not possible using just the HTTP access logs of the website.
 I can't say that I end up looking at the data very often, but it's nice to have.

 <div class="clear-both"/>